Sermon Illustrations

 The New Social Technology: Loss of Solitude

 Sherry Turkle, Professor of the Social Studies of Science and Technology at M.I.T., has interviewed hundreds of people of all ages about their daily fixations on social media and new technologies like smartphones and tablets.
-In a recent interview with Scientific American, Turkle is worried that there's at least one hidden cost to our addiction to technology—the loss of solitude.
+In an interview with Scientific American, Turkle is worried that there's at least one hidden cost to our addiction to technology—the loss of solitude.
 Turkle says:

 I do some of my fieldwork at stop signs, at checkout lines at supermarkets.
 Give people even a second, and they're doing something with their phone.
 Every bit of research says people's capacity to be alone is disappearing.
 What can happen is that you lose that moment to have a daydream, or to cast an eye inward.
 Instead, you look to the outside.